<SPC 260 Introduction to New Media>

 ****Friday, April 26.
 Online Test #1 Due @ 4:30 pm.****

 Cass Sunstein, “The Daily We: Is the Internet a Wonderful Development for Democracy?“

-Wednesday, May 4.
+Thursday, May 2.
 Wired Politics Continued.
-The Revolution Will Be Blogged/Tweeted and YouTubed; Government Regulation of the Internet: Copyright
+Will the Revolution Be Blogged/Tweeted and YouTubed?

 Reading: Clay Shirky, “The Political Power of Social Media” (On blackboard)